This is an accordion element with a series of buttons that open and close related content panels.

 What is Advanced Standing, and How is it Determined?

-Advanced Standing means an applicant has obtained exemptions from the MSW generalist courses (first year of the Full-Time Program or first two years in the Part-Time Program).
-To qualify, the applicant must have completed a BSW degree from a CSWE accredited program within five years from the academic year of graduation to the academic year of enrollment and have earned a grade of B (3.0) or better in comparable generalist courses and field and a grade of C or better in statistics.
+Advanced Standing means an applicant has obtained exemptions from the MSW foundation year courses (first year of the Full-Time Program or first two years in the Part-Time Program).
+To qualify, the applicant must have completed a BSW degree from a CSWE accredited program within five years from the academic year of graduation to the academic year of enrollment.
 Advanced Standing is determined after you have been accepted to the MSW Program.

 Dual or Double Degrees